boazsegev/plezi-website/docs/guides/hello_world.html.md

 3. You would notice that the markdown files and the table of contents are all rendered using a single command: `render`.

-This customization is the product of the following few lines that were misplaced an an obscure file called `docs.rb`:
+This customization is the product of the following few lines that were misplaced an an obscure file called `render_markdown.rb`:

     # create a single gloabl renderer for all markdown files.